flarum/docs/contribute/bugs.md

 Bug reports offer helpful information for our developers to quickly analyze the root cause, including:

 - The version of Flarum you have installed.
-- Any webserver information you have, like Apache/Nginx and the PHP version.
+- Any web server information you have, like Apache/Nginx and the PHP version.
 - The URL to your website, so we can see the bug for ourselves.
 - Whether you are using a shared hosting environment or have/manage your own server.
 - A list of the extensions you've installed or the composer.json file.
-- Any logs you think will help us with find the root cause.
+- Any logs you think will help us in finding the root cause.